AudioCodes

-AudioCodes Ltd. is a technology company Founded in 1993 by Shabtai Adlersberg and Leon Bialik, specializing in advanced communications software, products and productivity solutions for enterprises and service providers.
+AudioCodes Ltd. is an Israeli technology company providing communication software and hardware and productivity solutions for enterprises and service providers.

-Headquartered in Or Yehuda, Israel, AudioCodes has a global footprint with offices, R&D centers and support and service teams across North America, Europe, Asia and Latin America.
+Founded in 1993, it is headquartered in Or Yehuda, Israel, AudioCodes has a global footprint with offices, research and development centers, and support and service teams across North America, Europe, Asia, and Latin America.
 As of 2025, the company employs approximately 1,000 people worldwide.
+As of 2024, the company's revenue distribution was approximately 47% from North America, 35% from Europe, 13% from Asia-Pacific, and 5% from other regions.